AlvaradoVallejo/backpack/README.md

 ## Installing the Latest Release

-If you'd like to install the latest dev release, grab the latest **build.zip** [here](https://github.com/coral-xyz/backpack/releases) and add it to your local chrome profile, using developer mode.
+If you'd like to install the latest dev release, grab the latest **build.zip** [here](https://github.com/coral-xyz/backpack/releases) and add it to your local Chrome profile, using developer mode.
 See the video below.

 ## Developing Locally